Dev-hwang/permission_request_page/README.md

 # permission_request_page

-A Widget that explains why app users need permissions and asks if they want to grant permissions.
+A widget that explains and requests why app permissions are needed.